Eclipses in mythology and culture: New religious movements

 Some New Age and Wicca practitioners view solar and lunar eclipses as important spiritual events.
-As decentralized religious practices, there are no set prescribed rituals and adherents are free to explore their own exercises, which can include crystal charging, imbuing water with energy, and tarot card reading.
+As decentralised religious practices, there are no set prescribed rituals, and adherents are free to explore their own exercises, which can include crystal charging imbuing water with energy, and tarot card reading.
 For some Wicca practitioners, the spiritual nature of the solar eclipse of August 21, 2017 was an opportunity for political activism, casting spells against the administration of Donald Trump.